Class of 2014

 Elizabeth Verrill: Elizabeth graduated from Manhattanville College in 2008 with a B.A. in Anthropology and Asian Studies.
 Elizabeth has had a passion for traveling and languages for most of her life, and is especially interested in the globalization of the English language – from its earliest utterance in ancient Anglo-Saxon kingdoms, to its 21st century effects on developed and developing nations.
-After graduating, Elizabeth plans to continue traveling the world and studying the interaction of cultures and languages.
+After graduating, Elizabeth continues to traveling the world and study the interaction of cultures and languages.

 Class of 2013